Kissing The Beehive

 Kissing The Beehive is a 1997 crime novel written by the American author Jonathan Carroll.

 Plot summary

 Kissing The Beehive is about Sam Bayer who is an author.
-Due to lack of inspiration for a novel which he had already collected an advance, he visits Crance's view in New York for inspiration.
+Due to lack of inspiration for a novel which he had already collected an advance, he visits Cranes View in New York for inspiration.
 On getting there, he gets involved in an unsolved mystery of a female teenager in the town.
 He joins his friend Frannie McCabe who is police chief of Cranes View.

 Awards and reception

 Kissing the Beehive was nominated for the British Fantasy Award in 1999.